rahulhaque/cruise/README.md

 ...
 ```

-This will allow `cruise` to connect to your local MySQL, Redis or Mailhog setup from the container.
+This will allow `cruise` to connect to your local MySQL, Redis or Mailpit setup from the container.
 Now follow the next steps for the basics of `cruise`.

 ```bash
 # Open terminal in the project directory